Bop It: Software versions

 In 2009, EA Games released Hasbro Family Game Night 2, a sequel to the earlier-released collection of Hasbro boardgames and toys, Hasbro Family Game Night.
 Hasbro Family Game Night 2 was released for the Nintendo Wii and the Nintendo DS and both versions featured Bop It as a playable simulation.

 In 2011, EA Games released an app for the iPod Touch, iPhone and iPad.
 This app features several game modes, commands from the handheld games, X-Move bonuses and newer commands like "Brush It!", "Crank It!", "Squeeze It!", and "Poke It!".

 EA Games has also made Hasbro Family Game Night 4: The Game Show which features Bop It as a playable simulation.

 Chillingo made a Bop It Smash app for iOS.

+In 2025, Bop It!
+The Video Game was released for Windows, MacOS, Android, IOS, and the Nintendo Switch system.
+It released as free to download on mobile devices and cost 7.99 USD on other platforms.

 Sister products

 The popularity of the Bop It line encouraged Hasbro to release a number of sister products.

 Zing It

 Zing It is a yo-yo-style audio game that, like Bop It, issues commands with which the player must comply.
 Like the original Bop It, three commands may be issued: "Bop it!", requiring the player to press the depress-able purple button, "Zing it!", requiring the player to throw the yo-yo downward and jerk it back up to the hand again, and "Loop it!", requiring the player to perform the "round the world" yo-yo trick.
 Zing It features three modes: "Vox Bop" (as with Bop It products), "Beat Bop" (as with Bop It products), and "Vox Bop Challenge", where the game will test mental pelmanism by issuing rapid strings of commands which must be subsequently performed in the correct order.
 As with Bop It and Bop It Extreme, Zing It announces the score by musical cypher.
 Like the two Bop It Extreme games, Zing It has a maximum score of 250 and is announced by a horn, followed by a crowd clapping.